nesaorg/bootstrap/readme.md

 ### Configuration Preparation

-Before starting the bootstrap script, you’ll need to have the following information ready:
+Before starting the bootstrap script, you may want to have the following ready:

-- **Private Key**: Required for registering your miner and receiving rewards.
-Refer to the [FAQ](./FAQ.md#2-why-do-i-need-to-provide-a-private-key-when-setting-up-a-miner-node) on how to obtain your private key.
+- **Private Key** (optional): If you have an existing wallet, have your secp256k1 private key ready (same format as Ethereum).
+If you don't have one, the script can generate a new wallet for you.
-- **Hugging Face API Key**: Necessary for accessing models hosted on Hugging Face.
-Refer to the [FAQ](./FAQ.md#7-how-do-i-obtain-a-hugging-face-api-key) on how to obtain an API key.
+- **NES Tokens**: You'll need NES to stake as a deposit.
+For testnet, get tokens from the [faucet](https://beta.nesa.ai/faucet).
-- **Referral Code** (optional): If you were referred by another user, have their wallet address or public key hex ready.
+- **Hugging Face API Key** (optional): Needed for some gated models.
+Get one at [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).

-Having these ready will ensure a smooth and efficient configuration process.
+- **Referral Code** (optional): A Nesa wallet address (nesa1...) of the person who referred you.

 ## Quickstart